-The following requirements must be met for graduation:
+The following are rationales for graduation requirements:

-1. Freshman Requirements:
+I. Freshman Requirements:

+A. Freshman Tutorial

-a.
-Freshman Tutorial: One course credit.
-In the fall semester, every freshman must complete a tutorial.
-Freshman Tutorials cannot be taken after the freshman year.
-Tutorials are designed to insure the first-year student's participation in small group discussions that will challenge him intellectually and suggest the kind and quality of experience characteristic of the liberal arts.
-Instructors select topics of critical importance to them, judged to be pertinent to student concerns.
-The student need not have had previous experience in the particular field in order to participate-and his participation is important.
-Each tutorial encourages students to practice both written and oral self-expression.
-Reading, speaking, and writing assignments will, of course, vary with individual topics and instructors, but the goals of every tutorial remain the same: to read texts with sensitivity, to think with clarity, and to express one's thoughts with conviction and persuasion-all in terms of each tutorial's particular object.
-Freshman Tutorials count as a college requirement, but do not count for distribution credit.
-The tutorials are listed under NON DIVISIONAL COURSES.
+Freshman Tutorials ensure the first-year student's participation in small group discussions that challenge him intellectually and suggest an experience characteristic of the liberal arts.
+Instructors select topics of critical importance to them, judged to be pertinent to student interests and concerns.
+The student need not have had previous experience in the particular field in order to participate.
+Tutorial activities develop college-level critical thinking, reading, writing, and oral expression skills.
+Assignments will vary with individual topics and instructors, but the goals of every tutorial remain the same: to read texts with sensitivity, to think with clarity, and to express one's thoughts with conviction and persuasion.